anandshukla-sharechat/loadshedder/README.md

     use this function as middleware.
 It needs sheddingStat, cpu threshold and probe API (for disabling load shedding for live & readiness check api endpoint)

 ##    Example :
-    In main.go add these lines
+### In main.go add these lines

     sheddingStat := loadshedder.NewSheddingStat(loadSheddingMetrics *prometheus.CounterVec, cpuMetrics *prometheus.GaugeVec) // returns object of *SheddingStat type
     router.Use(loadshedder.GinUnarySheddingInterceptor(shedderEnabled bool, cpuThreshold int64, probeAPI string, sheddingStat *SheddingStat))

+shedderEnabled : boolean flag to enable load shedder or not cpuThreshold : the threshold beyond which load shedding starts probeAPI : To disable load shedding for api which is responsible for liveness/readiness probe checks